tiepdotme/reangdeba.xyz/misc/me.markdown

 <br>
 \* I love bicycle rides.
 It's the best thing in the world to do.
 We can go for a ride if you happen to be around, and I happen to be free.
 <br>
-And I love dancing to 'Sadi Gali' and 'London Thumakda'.
+I love dancing to 'Sadi Gali' and 'London Thumakda'.
+And I'll eat anything that contains the word chocolate in it.

 ^ I mention this because:
 <br>
 a) I've been asked a few times if I was from China or Nepal or Bhutan.
 I'm glad that you're curious.
 Happy to let you know.
 <br>
 b) This helps me appreciate the diverse world we live in.
 I'm grateful. :smile:

+Here is my [bucket](/bucket/) list.